Farm bill text released in U.S. House, setting up fight with Senate

 “Some of leadership’s more dangerous proposals would take us backwards on animal welfare, and climate-smart agriculture,” Jones said.
 “It’s time Congress put the culture wars aside and got back to work on a Farm Bill that puts consumers, farmers, and the environment above politicking and Big Ag handouts.”

-The post Farm bill text released in U.S. House, setting up fight with Senate appeared first on Kansas Reflector.
+The post Farm bill text released in U.S. House, setting up fight with Senate appeared first on Wisconsin Examiner.